digitalfabrik/app-cross_platform/README.md

 ## Collaboration
 Feel free to check out the [issues](https://github.com/Integreat/app-cross_platform/issues), fork this repository and send in some pull requests.

+Please keep the PR's small as possible to support the integration into the solution

 ## System setup

 * IDE: [Visual Studio 2017](https://www.visualstudio.com)